-Access to the Site is provided via Dusty Road, approximately 6.5 kilometres northeast of the District of Sechelt.
-Access gates control entrance and/or exit from the Site at this location.
+Site access and exit are provided via Dusty Road, approximately 6.5 kilometres northeast of the District of Sechelt.
 The gates are locked outside of normal operating hours to prohibit vehicle entrance and uncontrolled disposal when the Site is closed.